TritonDataCenter/rfd/rfd/0069/README.md

 In order to improve this situation and ensure more reliable metadata service, this RFD proposes a few things.
 A summary of the proposals are:

- * moving /.zonecontrol (/native/.zonecontrol in LX) to be mounted into zones (readonly lofs) rather than being written into the zoneroot dataset.
+ * moving `/.zonecontrol` (`/native/.zonecontrol` in LX) to be mounted into zones (readonly lofs) rather than being written into the zoneroot dataset.
- * eliminating the need for and use of zsock by creating sockets in /zones/zonecontrol/<uuid>/metadata.sock directly instead of inside the zoneroot.
+ * eliminating the need for and use of zsock by creating sockets in `/zones/zonecontrol/<uuid>/metadata.sock` directly instead of inside the zoneroot.
- * mounting the zonecontrol dataset into the zone while it is in the ready state so there is no window where the zone is running and we need to wait for the metadata.sock to show up.
+ * mounting the zonecontrol directory into the zone while it is in the ready state so there is no window where the zone is running and we need to wait for the metadata.sock to show up.
  * eliminating the periodic checking of the "stat signature" of sockets by creating the sockets on metadata agent or zone startup, and not providing a mechansim for them to be changed by the zone even in the case of a marlin reset / snapshot rollback.

-Additional changes to be explored include:
+Additional changes to be explored in the future (not part of this RFD) include:

  * having zone create/destroy notify the metadata agent so that it doesn't need to rely solely on unreliable sysevents and periodically running `zoneadm